Costa Rica Digital Nomad Visa: The Full Guide 2025

 Renewal Requirements for the Costa Rica Digital Nomad Visa

-• Minimum Presence: Demonstrate presence in Costa Rica for at least 80 days, as mandated by Article 15 of the Law.
+You must show that you’ve been in Costa Rica for at least 80 days, as required by Article 15 of the Law.

-• Application Form: Complete and sign the application form either digitally via the Tramite Ya platform (https://tramiteya.go.cr/dgme/) or any other official digital platform provided by DGME.
+Fill out and sign the application form online through the Tramite Ya platform (https://tramiteya.go.cr/dgme/) or any other official DGME platform.

-• Government Fees: Pay the specified fees as indicated in the approval resolution and for the legal stay documents, including fees for the Special Social Immigration Fund.
+Pay the required fees outlined in your approval resolution and the legal stay documents, including contributions to the Special Social Immigration Fund.

 Volcano in Costa Rica